 Boyette v.
 Galvin, 311 F. Supp.
 2d 237 (D. Mass.
 2004) (amicus curiae; free speech challenge to exclusions preventing a petition from being placed on the ballot)

 Metlife Capital Corporation v.
 Westchester Fire Insurance Co., 224 F.Supp.2d 374 (D. Mass.
-2002) (Tugboat owner sued its excess liability insurer for breach of insurance contract, seeking indemnification and recovery of legal costs incurred in third party litigation arising out of accident in which barge being towed by tugboat broke loose and struck reef, resulting in oil spill.)
+2002) (Tugboat owner sued its excess liability insurer for breach of insurance contract, seeking indemnification and recovery of legal costs incurred in third party litigation arising out of an accident in which barge being towed by tugboat broke loose and struck a reef, resulting in an oil spill.)

 Hewlett-Packard Company v.
 Boston Scientific Corporation, 77 F.Supp.2d 189 (D. Mass.
 1999) (Manufacturer of intravascular ultrasound catheters and their accompanying consoles sued competitor for monopolization and attemptedmonopolization.)